DOS (DISK OPERATING SYTEM)

 C:\> DIR | MORE

-2. MEM:-This command displays free and used amount of memory in the computer.
+command displays free and used amount of memory in the computer.

 Syntax:- C:\> MEM